Lyra-Engine/Lyra-Engine/README.md

 standard practice of 3A game engines now, it would be best to design an explicit API, but use render graph to track resource usages, combining the best of two worlds.

+WebGPU does not support ray tracing APIs yet.
+For this part, we are partly borrowing design from Rust **wgpu** and Vulkan.
+This part is still under design phase.

 ## Shading Language

 Our choice of shading language is **slang**.
 It is mostly compatible with HLSL, while introducing